mirte-robot/mirte-documentation/doc/tutorials/programming.rst

 Python
 ======

-One level more advanced is programming your Mirte robot in Python.
+One level more advanced is programming your MIRTE robot in Python.
 This can be done in two ways.

 From web interface
 ------------------